ebaybaye/ML-projects/README.md

 The project was using [The Tanzanian tourism data from zindi](https://zindi.africa/competitions/tanzania-tourism-prediction/data)

 ## Folder
 - The notebook containing the EDA and baseline model.
-Can be found [this notebook](/Users/erdem/neuefische/ML-projects/notebooks/EDA and baseline model.ipynb).
+Can be found [here](/Users/erdem/neuefische/ML-projects/notebooks/EDA_and_baseline_model.ipynb).
-- ML models can be found [this notebook](/Users/erdem/neuefische/ML-projects/notebooks/ML Models.ipynb).
+- ML models can be found [here](/Users/erdem/neuefische/ML-projects/notebooks/ML_Models.ipynb).
 - To load the model from disk and to predict the data can be used [here](/Users/erdem/neuefische/ML-projects/predict.py).
 - To find best model, pipeline and error analyse can be used [here](/Users/erdem/neuefische/ML-projects/train.py)
 - Presentation for the Stakeholder can be looked [here](/Users/erdem/neuefische/ML-projects/presentation_tanzania.pdf)